UziTech/10958-problem/README.md

 `((((((((1_(((((((2)_((((((3))_(((((4)))_((((5))))_(((6)))))_((7))))))_(8)))))))_9))))))))` or
 `[8, 0, 7, 1, 6, 2, 5, 3, 4, 4, 3, 5, 2, 6, 1, 7, 0, 8]`

-I removed 1 parenthesis from each side of each number from the final combination because we are not considering `(1)_2...` a valid combination.
+I removed one parenthesis from each side of each number from the final combination because we are not considering `(1)_2...` a valid combination.

 You can check out the code at [step2/step2.js](./step2/step2.js)